rasandu17/rasandu17/README.md

 # Hey there! 👋

-I'm Ravindu Sandummith, an undergrad.
+I'm Ravindu Sandumith, an undergrad.
 Curious?
 Run `npx ravindu` and see for yourself.